awslabs/aws-sdk-swift/reference/0.x/AWSSSMContacts/SsmContactsClientProtocol.md

 func acceptPage(input: AcceptPageInput, completion: @escaping (ClientRuntime.SdkResult<AcceptPageOutputResponse, AcceptPageOutputError>) -> Void)
 ```

-### activateContactChannel(input:​completion:​)
+### activateContactChannel(input:completion:)

 Activates a contact's contact channel.
-Incident Manager can't engage a contact until the
-contact channel has been activated.
+Incident Manager can't engage a contact until the contact channel has been activated.

 ``` swift
 func activateContactChannel(input: ActivateContactChannelInput, completion: @escaping (ClientRuntime.SdkResult<ActivateContactChannelOutputResponse, ActivateContactChannelOutputError>) -> Void)
 ```

-### createContact(input:​completion:​)
+### createContact(input:completion:)

-Contacts are either the contacts that Incident Manager engages during an incident or the
-escalation plans that Incident Manager uses to engage contacts in phases during an
+Contacts are either the contacts that Incident Manager engages during an incident or the escalation plans that Incident Manager uses to engage contacts in phases during an incident.
-incident.

 ``` swift
 func createContact(input: CreateContactInput, completion: @escaping (ClientRuntime.SdkResult<CreateContactOutputResponse, CreateContactOutputError>) -> Void)
 ```

-### createContactChannel(input:​completion:​)
+### createContactChannel(input:completion:)

 A contact channel is the method that Incident Manager uses to engage your contact.